bridgewalker/Fastnet.jl/docs/src/tutorial.md

 The final `nothing` tells Julia that the function does not have a return value.

 (One may wonder whether it would be more efficient to squeeze the six lines of code into two lines and avoid the definition of intermediate variables.
 The answer is generally no. Julia is a compiled language and the compiler will take care of such small scale optimizations for us, so it won't make a difference in performance.
-In this case the longer form makes the code more readable and makes it easier to fnd bugs.)
+In this case the longer form makes the code more readable and makes it easier to find bugs.)

 ## Implementing the processes
 As the final piece of our model we need to define what happens when the processes occur we do this by defining two more functions